nfa1/LeetMigo/README.md

 ## Overview

 [LeetMigo](https://leetmigo.web.app/) is a platform that revolutionizes the way candidates prepare for software engineering interviews.
-By leveraging the capabilities of Web5, we provide a unique mock interviewing experience that not only sharpens technical skills but also boosts confidence, ensuring you stand out in the competitive tech industry.
+By leveraging the capabilities of Web5, we provide a unique tech interviewing prep experience that not only sharpens technical skills but also boosts confidence, ensuring you stand out in the competitive tech industry.

 ## Features